Eppo-exp/eppo-docs/docs/feature-flags/common-issues.md

 When you are running an AB experiment, it is best practice to explicitly assign users as control.
 If you have already confirmed that null values are handled well and serves a default experience (see above), it may be tempting to serve 10% of traffic the new variant, serve the remaining 90% `NULL`, and then analyze the experiment using `NULL` as the control group.

 This however can lead to issues in analyzing an experiment.
 First, if some traffic receives a `NULL` assignment due to network issues, they will all land in the control group.
-This validates the core assumption of AB experimentation: that on average there is no difference between the two groups other than the feature on which you are experimenting.
+This breaks the core assumption of AB experimentation: that on average there is no difference between the two groups other than the feature on which you are experimenting.

 Further, if the allocation percentage changes over time, additional bias may be introduced.
 Imagine ramping up an experiment to 50% after one week of smoke testing at 10%.
 If you were to randomly select a user from the control group, they are now more likely to be from the first week of the experiment.
 Again, there is a difference between the two groups (control is more likely to be from the first week).